Exploring the Effects of User-Agent and User-Designer Similarity in Virtual Human Design to Promote Mental Health Intentions for College Students: Study Design, Part 1: Co-Design of Virtual Humans for Mental Health Support

 Among the themes described in Table \ref{table:voiceCategories}, participants (n=481) generally indicated \textit{Comfort} (45.9\% of responses), \textit{Matching} (40.1\% of responses), and \textit{Ethnicity} (30.8\% of responses) as their top three criteria to select female voices.
 As observed among international participants (n=79) on their preferences of male voices (Section \ref{W3:maleVoices}), \textit{Self-similarity} was not a prevalent criterion for their selection of female voices: only 6.3\% of responses included it.
 On the contrary, \textit{Comfort} (48.1\% of responses) and \textit{Matching} (43.0\% of responses) were the top reasons behind participants selections: e.g., ``\textit{I believe this voice has a calming effect and it fits accordingly to the persona of the counselor i chose.
 Anything else will probably make me want to go to a different counselor}" [FV026], \textit{``it looks perfect to her and also it will helps in motivation"} [FV046].

-Accent similarity expectations were not observed among international participants (n=79).
+Accent similarity expectations were not observed among international participants (n=79) when selecting their top-most encouraging female voices.
 Among participants from this group, 36.7\% preferred the American female voice (US\_F), while 20.3\% favored the Irish (IE\_F) voice.
 The Indian (IN\_F) voice ranked as the third most popular choice, with 17.7\% of international participants preferring it.
-This could be attributed to the presence of Indian participants (n=52) in this group, where 26.9\% preferred the Indian female voice (IN\_F) and 36.7\% chose the American voice (US\_F).
+This could be attributed to the presence of Indian participants (n=52) in this group, where 26.9\% ranked first the Indian female voice (IN\_F) and 36.7\% preferred the American voice (US\_F).
 Although \textit{Ethnicity} made it in the top three main themes (21.5\% of responses) for female voice selections among international participants (n=79), \textit{Self-Similarity} was their least relevant theme: 6.3\% referred to it.
 Hence, user-agent voice similarity was not observed and did not emerge as a general trend among international students (n=79) when selecting female voices.

 \textit{Self-similarity} was also not a prevalent criterion among domestic participants (n=402) in the selection of female voices: only 9.0\% of them referred to it.
 Instead, \textit{Comfort} (45.5\% of responses) and \textit{Matching} (39.6\% of responses) were the two themes mostly considered, followed by \textit{Ethnicity} (32.6\% of responses).
 These themes were predominant also in their selection of male voices (Section \ref{W3:maleVoices}): e.g., \textit{``It sounded genuine and friendly and went well with the image selected"} [FV164], \textit{``she looks like American, so that I thought that voice suits her and also the grace and elegance of the voice suits her"} [FV045].